CristianCristea/launch_school/concepts/general.md

 - a block is a piece of code following a method invocation usually contained between **do/end or {}**
 - inner scope can access variables initialized in outer scope but not vice versa
+- **if a method and a local variable have the same name, ruby tries to access the local variable first if it can't then invokes the method**

 ### Local variables